nystudio107/seomatic/README.md

 ### 1.1.15 -- 2016.04.22

 * [Added] Added a `siteUrlOverride` config setting for when you need to override the `siteUrl`, for instance in a headless ElementAPI server
+* [Improved] The array passed into renderJSONLD() is now sanitized before it is rendered
 * [Improved] craft.locale is now properly limited to an ISO 639-1 language code in the metadata
 * [Improved] Facebook locales now ensure that they have a territory as well as a language, e.g.: fr_FR, not just fr
 * [Improved] Updated the README.md